One of the great things about finishing college is the feeling of freedom. ‘At last! I never have to sit through another lecture again!’, you think.

-4. Are your T&D objectives too big or too vague?
+4. Are your Training and Development plan objectives too big or too vague?

 One issue that appraisers face is that a training goal is so big that it feels unachievable — a hugely demotivating thing.
 Same goes for vague learning objectives: having ‘Learn how to be more productive’ as a T&D target, as I once had, is like being asked to punch fog.
 Appraisers themselves also need training in creating a list of achievable, smart targets for each employee, ones that can be realistically completed within agreed time limits.

 5. Track the progress